 The most successful Facebook pages show a business from all angles so don’t be afraid to experiment.
 And don’t forget, each business is unique so the most valuable data you can look at is how many people actually like and comment on your posts.

-Prospa is also on Facebook – follow us for even more business advice.
+Prospa is also on Facebook.
+Follow us for even more small business tips, tools and stories.

 So you have a great business idea and the passion to see it succeed, but your age is proving a barrier?
 Here's how two young entrepreneurs built credibility.Keep reading

 Dealing with too many customers is a problem many businesses would like to have.
 But making the most of viral popularity is easier said than done.
 Here are some tips.Keep reading